ericgibert/supersid/docs/SuperSIDonLinux.md

 ```
  # git clone https://github.com/ericgibert/supersid.git
 ```
+In the future, change to the `~/superid` folder and execute `git pull` to update to the latest version.

 A *supersid* folder is created with all the software and its documentation.
 Change to this directory (*cd supersid*).
 Create two sub-directories: